openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 graded.

 .. note:: After you remove an inappropriate response from peer assessment, you decide whether the learner who submitted that response is allowed to submit a replacement response.
 If you do not want to allow the learner to submit a replacement response, you do not need to take any additional action.
 The learner receives a grade of zero for the entire submission.
-To allow the learner to resubmit a response for a cancelled submission, :ref:`reset the learner's attempts for the problem<reset_attempts>`.
+To allow the learner to resubmit a response for a cancelled submission, you must delete the learner's state for the problem.
+For information, see :ref:`delete_state`.

 Remove a submission from peer assessment by completing these steps.